Wednesday, 22 March 2023

 He was curate at Ballyneale Parish, near Carrick-on-Suir, under Parish Priest, John Dee.
 Tobias would have been 28 years old at this time.
 From this time onward, Tobias spent his religious life in the Diocese of Waterford & Lismore.

-I was able to follow the movements of Tobias around the Diocese of Waterford & Lismore by looking through more of Thom's Directory.
+I was able to follow his movements around this diocese by searching through later editions of Thom's Directory.

-I found him in the Parish of Ballylooby, near the town of Clogheen, in the following year,1872.
+In 1872, I found him in the parish of Ballylooby, near the town of Clogheen.

-Tobias was the curate under Parish Priest Stephen Lonergan, but he was not the only curate this time.
-That likely indicates that this particular parish must have had a busier life than the previous one.
+There, Tobias was curate under Parish Priest Stephen Lonergan, and this time he was not the only curate.
+That likely suggests the parish had a busier life than the previous one.

-It appears Tobias spent another two years in this parish.
-During this time Tobias's mother, Catherine Burke nee Crotty, had died, and his youngest brother James had left home, bound for the United States.
-His younger brother John had married, and had started his married life close to Pilltown, in County Kilkenny.
+It appears Tobias spent another two years in that parish.
+During this time, his mother Catherine Burke, née Crotty, died, and his youngest brother James left home for the United States.
+His younger brother John married and began his own married life near Pilltown in County Kilkenny.

-By 1875 Tobias was the curate in the neighbouring Parish of Clogheen, under Parish Priest Patrick Meany.
+By 1875, Tobias was curate in the neighbouring parish of Clogheen, under Parish Priest Patrick Meany.

 In the following year, 1876, he can be found in the Parish of Rathcormack and Clonee, near Carrick-on-Suir once more.